Program Description

 Career Opportunities

 A degree in metallurgical engineering will prepare you to pursue a career in a great number of professional fields—including metals extraction/processing, aerospace, semi-conductors, nuclear energy, manufacturing, alternative energy, recycling, and biomedical engineering.
 Our program requires students to select an emphasis from 6 options that will allow them to specialize in a sub-field of their interest.
-Undergraduate student in metallurgical engineering is an excellent pre-cursor to graduate study in a number of different fields including nuclear engineering, chemical engineering, materials science and engineering, and metallurgical engineering.
+Undergraduate study in metallurgical engineering is an excellent pre-cursor to graduate study in a number of different fields including nuclear engineering, chemical engineering, materials science and engineering, and metallurgical engineering.
 Students with degrees in metallurgical engineering are also qualified to be considered for positions posted for chemical engineers and materials scientists, since similar skill sets are used between these majors.

 More Info